vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 still in the low range.
 My methane fermentation score continued to be zero.

-## 2024-10-12: Atrantil tow doses and continued low symptoms
+## 2024-10-12: Atrantil two doses and continued low symptoms

 On 2024-10-12, I continued the two doses of Atrantil.
 I continued to have mild abdominal discomfort symptoms, but the intermittent